Advertise with us

 Flowers and/or donations

-Sending a floral tribute is another very appropriate way to express sympathy to the family and to honor the deceased.
+Sending a floral tribute is another very appropriate way to

-Flowers can either be sent to the funeral home or the family residence.
 Whether ordering online, or from a local florist, funeral bouquets are usually accompanied by a card that records who they are from, together with a short and personal note of condolence.

-In lieu of flowers, a family may alternatively request a gift or donation be made to a favorite charity in memory of the deceased.
-Many charities have Web pages or forms that have been created just for this purpose.
+charities have Web pages or forms that have been created just for this purpose.
 Collecting information on the family, and the name of the deceased being honored, the organization will then send a note to the family announcing your gift or donation.

-While some funeral etiquette experts advise that in addition to a donation you send a floral tribute anyway, it is best to rely on your own good judgement and relationship with the family before doing so.
+While some funeral etiquette experts advise that in addition to a donation you send a floral tribute anyway, it is best to rely on your own good judgment and relationship with the family before doing so.

 Attending the funeral